Skip to content

 • Social and ethical responsibility

-• Trainees should develop an awareness of issues of power and its impact on those with whom they work.
+• Awareness of issues of power and the impact on those with whom they work

 • The importance of developing professional support networks